-- 23.1.1 Requirements for Fielding a Team.
-To field a team, 7 student-athletes must be eligible for participation on high school teams.
-8 student-athletes must be eligible on elementary school teams. - 23.1.2 Requirements for Game Play.
-To play a contest, at least 5 student-athletes must be eligible and dressed with proper game clearance requirements (medication, emergency treatment forms, etc.) present onsite at a game time.
-In elementary play, there must be at least 3 girls on the field at all times.
+- 22.1.1 Requirements for Fielding a Team.
+To field a team of seven (7) student-athletes must be eligible for participation. - ELEMENTARY: To field a team, eight (8) student-athletes must be eligible for participation. - 22.1.2 Requirements for Game Play.
+To play contest, five (5) student-athletes must be eligible and dressed in proper game clearance requirements (Medication, Emergency Treatment Forms, etc.) present on site at a game time. - 22.1.3 There must always be at least three (3) girls on the field during gameplay.

-23.2.1 Start Date.
-Flag Football practice shall begin no earlier than four (4) weeks prior to the first scheduled contest.
+22.2.1 Start Date.
+Flag Football practices can begin on the first day of the spring sports season.

-23.3 ATHLETIC COMPETITION - HIGH SCHOOL
+22.3 SCHEDULING - HIGH SCHOOL